rishabhrao12/machine-learning/Ch01-Introduction/Introduction.md

 ### 4.2 Batch and Online Learning

-Another criteria used to classify machine learning is whether or nto system can learn incrementally from a stream of incoming data.
+Another criteria used to classify machine learning is whether or not system can learn incrementally from a stream of incoming data.

 #### 4.2.1 Batch Learning